 It may be scary to find out that you have a higher chance of experiencing a heart attack or stroke.
 But you can take control.
 Because heart disease prevention is always better than treatment.

 Can You Lower Heart Disease Risk?

-If your heart's age is too high, try lowering it with these lifestyle changes:
+You can lower your risk of heart disease with simple lifestyle changes.
+If your heart's age is too high, try lowering it with these six lifestyle changes:

 - Maintain a healthy weight: Excess fat raises your risk of developing high blood pressure and cholesterol as well as high blood sugar, all of which contribute to heart disease.

 - Exercise more: Becoming more active can lower your blood pressure and boost your good cholesterol levels.

 - Quit smoking: Smoking promotes the buildup of fatty substances along artery walls, which can cause them to narrow and reduce or block blood flow to your heart.

 - Get regular checkups: At wellness exams, your doctor can review your blood pressure, cholesterol, blood sugar, heart rate and body fat and provide recommendations if any of those measures are concerning.

 - Manage stress: People often overeat or smoke when stressed, both of which can negatively affect heart health.
 Look for healthy ways to cope with stress, such as going on a walk, taking a bath or practicing meditation.

 - Take medication: If you have a treatment plan to manage heart disease risk factors such as high cholesterol or blood pressure, be sure to follow it – including taking medications as prescribed.